Clamentos/FabRISC/src/spec/Section3.typ

         [Integer types],

         [Integers are arguably the most common data types.
 They can be signed or unsigned and, when they are, 2's complement notation is used.
-Depending on the length they can have various names:],
+Depending on the length they can have various names and FabRISC uses the following:],

         align(center, table(